Don't Worry Bout Me Tour: Concert synopsis

 Larsson performed at the Neptune Theatre in Seattle.

 The show begins with Zara dressed in white taking the stage atop a metal platform, backed by her four-member band, two background singers and two dancers, opening the show with her Clean Bandit collaboration, "Symphony".
 After the song ends, she greets the crowd, interacts with them, and goes on to perform "I Would Like".
 The next song she performs is "This One's for You" her collaboration with the French DJ David Guetta.

 Then, Larsson presents for the first time two new songs from her third studio album: "Ruin My Life" and "Don't Worry Bout Me".
 Zara starts singing "Carry You Home" which in the middle mixes with elements of the song "Wake Me Up" by Swedish DJ Avicii.
 "TG4M" and "Wanna" follow, the latter Zara decided to present her on the tour, since she could not include it in her album So Good, and then she performs the song of the same name from her album.

 Zara goes on stage again to perform "All the Time" another unreleased song.
 In a tender moment, Zara briefly slowed down the show by performing "Uncover" and the lights were lowered so that the audience began to illuminate with their cell phone flashlights.
 With this same atmosphere, she began to sing "I Can't Fall In Love Without You".
 Her next act was to sing "Wow" changing the energy again with intense dancing and then she performed her hit "Lush Life".

-Finally to close the show, Larsson "Ain't My Fault" which contained elements of "Girls Like" her collaboration with the British rapper Tinie Tempah and "Never Forget You" (her collaboration with the British singer MNEK).
+Finally to close the show, Larsson sang "Ain't My Fault" which contained elements of "Girls Like" her collaboration with the British rapper Tinie Tempah and "Never Forget You" (her collaboration with the British singer MNEK).